oracle/graal/tools/README.md

 This tools suite provides tooling support for guest languages running on GraalVM.
 It depends on [Truffle](https://github.com/graalvm/graal/tree/master/truffle) and is language-agnostic.
-The tools are available to be used with any language built in Truffle and passing [TCK](https://github.com/graalvm/graal/blob/master/truffle/docs/TCK.md) tests.
+The tools are available to be used with any language built with Truffle and passing [TCK](https://github.com/graalvm/graal/blob/master/truffle/docs/TCK.md) tests.

 ## Using Tools